NikitaDouglas/MyPortfolio/Week2.md

   - Given that I might not be able to finish Simple Checkout, it may be worth doing a screen recording of my work in order that a coach can see it.
 In tandem with the README it will help to show my approach.
 Also, gem installs - RSPec and Simplecov?
   - Be able to explain to another person what I have researched and made notes on - peer group on Friday morning?
 Consider creating a presentation to illustrate my knowledge of OOP as I go along.
 - FEEDBACK:
-  - I managed to do a really great sequencing diagram for Simple Checkout and after sharing that with Rachael I realised that I could use mocking and dependency injection in this exercis.
+  - SELF-ASSESSMENT: I managed to do a really great sequencing diagram for Simple Checkout and after sharing that with another member of my cohort I realised that I could use mocking and dependency injection in this exercise.
 Consequently, I can reformat my plan for the week and spend Thursday and Friday on this exercise, rather than doing individual exercises for mocking and dependency injection.
+As such, I've decided to stick with sending a completed repo to a coach next week.

 #### Thursday 21st May
 - GOAL:
   - To continue applying my knowledge on how to break a class into two, and also use mocking and dependency injection.
   - To define 'forwarding', and 'polymorphism'.
 - PLAN:
   - Continue with the Simple Checkout exercise, using it to demonstrate the knowledge of mocking and dependency injection that I learned yesterday.
   - Research and make notes on the aforementioned OOP principles.
 - EVIDENCE:
+  - Examples of both doubles and method stubs in my Simple Checkout tests.
+  - Being able to explain these concepts to my peer group.
+- FEEDBACK:
+- **Breaking a class into two, mocking, and dependency injection**
+  - SELF-ASSESSMENT: Although I didn't get to actually breaking the Checkout class and delegating its private formatter method, I did use doubles and method stubs to test my classes in isolation.
+I feel like I've got a good grasp of testing with doubles now, even using an each block to stub in different return values for my check_price method in my Checkout class.
+- **OOP Principles**
+  - SELF-ASSESSMENT: I didn't manage to get on to defining 'forwarding' and 'polymorphism' today as I was helping another member of my cohort with the Simple Checkout exercise.
+I will move this research over to the weekend.

+#### Friday 22nd May
+- GOAL:
+  - To use dependency injection.
+- PLAN:
+  - Perform the last stage of the Simple Checkout class, delegating the format_price method to a Formatter class, and use dependency injection to be able to test both Checkout and Formatter in isolation.
+- EVIDENCE:
   - A completed repository should be sufficient to demonstrate the skills I've set out to apply.

-#### Friday 22nd May
+I may also take a screen recording of this last stage in the process, in order that I can suitably evidence this week's goal of breaking a class into two.
+- FEEDBACK:

 ## Reflection